 Description

-As the name suggests, Hallux Limitus is a limitation of movement in the joint at the base of the big toe.
-This biomechanical disorder prevents the toe from rolling over the bone, and over time it becomes increasingly difficult to bend the articulation.
+As its name suggests, Hallux Limitus is a limitation of movement in the joint at the base of the big toe.
+This biomechanical disorder prevents the toe from rolling over the bone, and over time, it becomes increasingly difficult to bend the toe.

-Without preventive measures, this condition leads to what is called Hallux Rigidus, where movement of the toe becomes impossible because the joint is too rigid.
-Both are actually forms of degenerative arthritis: the deterioration of cartilage with-in the joint.
+Without preventive measures, this condition leads to what's known as Hallux Rigidus, where movement of the toe becomes impossible because the joint is too rigid.
+Both are in fact forms of degenerative arthritis: the cartilage in the joint deteriorates.

-Therefore, gait compensation will be present in the form of increased pressure being put on the outer side of the foot to avoid the big toe joint.
-Degenerative arthritis is not limited to the foot but is present in various joints of the body including the knee and hip.
+As a result, compensation for walking will be present in the form of increased pressure on the outer side of the foot to avoid the big toe joint.
+Degenerative arthritis is not confined to the foot, but is present in various joints throughout the body, including the knee and hip.

-As a result, the main metatarsal (the bone behind the big toe) begins to move towards the midline of your body, building a painful lump on the side of the foot, which often is an area under the foot submitted by much pressure and where friction is caused by wearing all types of shoes.
+Consequently, the main metatarsal (the bone behind the big toe) starts to move towards the midline of your body, building a painful bump on the side of the foot, which is often a part of the foot subjected to

 Symptoms of Hallux Limitus

-- Pain and numbness increases in cold, wet weather;
+• Pain and numbness aggravated by cold, damp weather;

 Symptoms of Hallux Rigidus

-- Bone spines form around the bones of the joint, causing limitation for choice of shoe ware such as high heels;
+• Bony spurs form around the bones of the joint, limiting the wearing of certain shoes such as high heels.

-- In some severe cases, the pain can cause a person to limp.
+• In severe cases, the pain can lead to limping.

 What are the causes of Hallux Limitus or Rigidus?

-The development of Hallux Limitus is more often structural, with faulty or abnormal mechanics that lead to premature osteoarthritis.
-In some people, it is passed from generation to generation because the type of foot is genetically susceptible to developing this condition.
-Hallux Limitus can also appear from trauma such as hitting your toe.
-It can also develop in a person who works so that they often strain their big toe whilst squatting or kneeling, or have an inflammatory bone disease, such as rheumatism, arthritis or gout.
+The development of Hallux Limitus is most often structural in origin, with faulty or abnormal mechanics leading to premature osteoarthritis.
+In some people, it is passed down from generation to generation, as the foot type is genetically susceptible to developing this condition.
+Hallux Limitus can also develop because of trauma, such as stubbing your toe.
+It can also develop if you're someone who works in such a way as to put frequent stress on the big toe when squatting or kneeling, or if you suffer from an inflammatory bone disease such as rheumatism, arthritis, or gout.

 Your podiatrist can determine the cause of Hallux Rigidus and suggest the best treatment for you.